William05Cardozo/printf/README.md

 # project printf
 ## pressente by:

-: William Cardozo -twee @W_anCardozo
+: William Cardozo -twitter: @W_anCardozo

-: Kevin Ramirez -twee @xARKEIN
+: Kevin Ramirez -twitter: @xARKEIN

+In this project we will see a printf created by us, with its own parameters and manual.